 It's important to note that, given the polyglot nature of microservices, many companies are using multiple programming languages within their applications.
 Spotify, for example, reports using both Python and Java on stackshare.io.

 Ready to make the leap into Java microservices?
-Learn more about how they differ from monolithic applications, as well as options for making the transition in our recent webinar series from Perforce CTO Rod Cope:
+Learn more about how they differ from monolithic applications in this webinar from Perforce CTO, Rod Cope.

 If you choose to move forward with microservices, you can also learn more about deploying microservices in this blog post: Deploying Microservices in Java